jorgemedra/pci.bridge.gadget/README.md

 # Cisco Finesse: Compliance with PCI Standards
 ## 1 Overview
-The objective of this solution is to carry out automated bank payment and refund transactions by credit card, transferring to IVR, using the security standards of the PCI (Payment Card Industry).
+The objective of this solution is to run automated bank payment or refund transactions by credit card, transferring to CVP and using the PCI's security standards (Payment Card Industry).

 **Note:** _The CVP application for banking transactions is not included_